rescrv/blue/macarunes/README.md

 About Locations
 ---------------

 A location is a hint that is not part of the macaroon's signature.
-The library does this intentionally as the paper suggests that only keys speak.
+Root macaroon locations, discharge macaroon locations, and third-party caveat locations are all intentionally unsigned.
+The verifier makes authority decisions from signed cryptographic material: identifiers, third-party identifiers, encrypted verification-key material, and the signature chain.

-For that reason, locations should be treated as hints that give a plain-text description of how to use the endpoint.
-The location in the macaroon is not the endpoint for discharge; it is an opaque identifier that the `RequestBuilder` will iterate over.
+For that reason, locations should be treated as untrusted routing hints.
+They can affect request assembly because a client uses them to choose a registered loader, but changing a location does not by itself make a proof valid or invalid.

 For each third party, a `Loader` should be developed that negotiates the protocol to get discharge macaroons.
-A location that is not known to a client cannot be trusted.
-Given that we have to trust servers that give us macaroons, this is not a compromise or limitation.
+Loader locations are static strings registered by application code.
+A location from untrusted macaroon data only selects among those registered loaders; unknown locations fail with `MissingLoader`.

 Status
 ------